Managing moisture in your home

 If you are experiencing condensation or mould, please contact us in the first instance so we can check if there are any problems with your home that we can help with.

 There may also be some simple measures that you can take.
-Mould caused by condensation can be removed by wiping down the affected area with a fungicidal spray.
-The spray is available in most DIY shops.
+Mould caused by condensation can be removed by wiping down the affected area with good quality mould remover and following manufacturers' guidelines.
+The remover is available in most DIY shops.
+Once the area has been treated for mould you can then paint over it with a good anti-fungus paint.

 However the cause of the condensation needs to be fixed to stop the mould from coming back.